Whey Protein for Weight loss - Why it works and what makes it so effective?

 Not much is known about Little Miss Muffet, the young lady who, according to the nursery rhyme, "sat on

-a tuffet, eating her curds and whey.”
+a tuffet, eating her curds and Whey.”
 But we can be reasonably sure that Miss Muffet wasn't overweight.
-That's because whey—especially when consumed daily in a high-quality whey protein shake—is one of the most effective weight-control nutrients known to science.
+That's because Whey Protein Powder—especially when consumed daily in a high-quality Whey protein shake—is one of the most effective weight-control nutrients known to science.

 by Gerry Morton

+What makes Whey protein a best choice for Weight loss? or 3 reasons why Whey protein for Weight loss works.
 Whey is the liquid component of milk that is separated from the solid curd component in the cheese-making process.

 To lose excess body fat, it is almost always necessary to reduce the number of calories you consume each day.
 However, in many cases this is easier said than done, because reducing calorie consumption increases hunger and the desire to eat.
 Most of us can resist hunger for a few days, but few of us can resist hunger for more than a few weeks.
 That's why most weight-loss diets don't last very long.